academe/laravel-omnipay/README.md

 Integrates the [Omnipay](https://github.com/adrianmacneil/omnipay) PHP library with Laravel 5.6 via a ServiceProvider to make Configuring multiple payment tunnels a breeze!

+> :warning: **Please note: this is no longer maintained.
+It was an early fork of https://github.com/ignited/laravel-omnipay required to use Omnipay 3.0 before the source project included it.
+Since then, the source Ignited project has kept up with Laravel versions, so I would recommend using that.
+However, pull requests are still accepeted if that helps to upgrade your legacy projects, and I won't be taking this package down any time soon.**

 ### Now using Omnipay 3.0

 * Version `2.0` and onwards has been updated to use Omnipay 3.0.